Join Bicycle NSW today for insurance, advocacy, support

 • Reflective clothing

-Bright colours or clothing with bright patterns - can also help to increase visibility.
+Bright colours or bright patterns (especially on your moving feet and legs) - can also increase visibility.

 5. Have Fun With It!